sowcow/blog/content/posts/the-irishman.md

 Overall, it shows alpha and beta dynamics in criminal systems.

 I think the viewer is more likely to identify with beta.
-So those who intuitively dislike the movie have a point.
+So those who intuitively dislike the movie are not wrong.